Newcastle East Public School

 Newcastle East Public School is a public school located in the New South Wales town of Newcastle, Australia.
-It is the oldest continuously running school in Australia, established in 1816 by a convict on conditional pardon, Henry Wrensford.
+It is the oldest running school in Australia, established in 1816 by a convict on conditional pardon, Henry Wrensford.
 The current site of school, located in the suburb of Newcastle on the corner of Tyrrell and Brown Streets, dates back to 1878.